phone 402-397-6200 (Local)

 Before attending law school, Mr. Shomaker was a teacher at Creighton Preparatory School in Omaha, Nebraska for one year, conducting classes in economics and political science for high school juniors and seniors.

 From 1974 to 1977, he was associated with a general firm practicing in all areas of law, ultimately concentrating on civil litigation.
-From l 977to 1979, he worked at the Douglas County Attorney’s Office as a Deputy County Attorney on the Felony Trial Staff, first-chairing 20jury trials involving murder, arson, robbery, burglary and sexual assault.
+From 1977 to 1979, he worked at the Douglas County Attorney’s Office as a Deputy County Attorney on the Felony Trial Staff, first-chairing 20 jury trials involving murder, arson, robbery, burglary and sexual assault.

 - The case of Brewington v.
 Ricard, 235 Neb.
 8431457 N.W.2d 814, defined concepts regarding the Nebraska Hospital-Medical Liability Act, the principal legislation which governs the vast majority of malpractice cases in the State of Nebraska.

-Mr. Shomaker has been inducted in The American College of Trial Lawyers, an organization limited to I% of the lawyer population of any state.
+Mr. Shomaker has been inducted in The American College of Trial Lawyers, an organization limited to 1% of the lawyer population of any state.